 - 2 cups of baby spinach leaves

-- 2 tbsp diced fresh rosemary plus sprigs for garnish
+- 2 tablespoons of diced fresh rosemary plus sprigs for garnish

 Instructions